Serginho Boneca

-Sérgio Roberto da Silva (born 29 June 1957), better known as Serginho Boneca, Sérgio Silva or simply Serginho, is a Brazilian former professional footballer and manager who played as a goalkeeper.
+Sérgio Roberto da Silva (born 29 June 1957), better known as Serginho Boneca, Sérgio Silva or simply Serginho, is a Brazilian former professional football player and manager who played as a goalkeeper.

 Career

 Serginho started in the youth sector at São Paulo FC but never played for the club, signing his first professional contract with Rio Verde EC of Goiás.
 At Vila Nova, he managed to become four consecutive state champions.
 Then he had a remarkable stint at Portuguesa, and ended his career as part of the third division title with São Caetano, the first of history of the club.

 On 15 November 1979, Serginho scored a goal against Fluminense, in a match valid for the Campeonato Brasileiro.

 Also had a short career as a coach, passing through Audax, Juventus and Portuguesa Santista.

 Personal life

 Gained the nickname Serginho "Boneca" (Doll) due to the fact that his father is the owner of a toy factory.